versionpress/versionpress/docs/Dev-Setup.md

 There are also other types of integration tests, e.g., `GitRepositoryTests` or `StorageTests`.
 These are lighter than End2End tests but still depend on some external subsystem like Git or file system.

-You run these tests in the same manner as end2end or unit tests.
+You can run these tests individually as per instructions above.

 ## Production build